apache/nuttx/configs/sam4e-ek/README.txt

                   does not mount on either the Linux or Windows host.
 This needs to be retested.

-    8. This configuration can be used to verify the touchscreen on on the SAM4E-EK LCD.
-See the instructions above in the paragraph entitled "Touchscreen".

-       STATUS:
-         2014-3-21:  The touchscreen has not yet been tested.

-    9. Enabling HSMCI support.
+    8. Enabling HSMCI support.
 The SAM3U-KE provides a an SD memory card slot.
 Support for the SD slot can be enabled following the instructions provided above in the paragraph entitled "HSMCI."

-   11. This configuration has been used for verifying the touchscreen on on the SAM4E-EK LCD module.
+    9. This configuration has been used for verifying the touchscreen on on the SAM4E-EK LCD module.

        The NSH configuration can be used to verify the ADS7843E touchscreen on